JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `inputArchiveFile`
 {#verifyPluginSignature-inputArchiveFile}

-Input, unsigned ZIP archive file.
+Specifies the input, unsigned ZIP archive file.
-Refers to `in` CLI option.
+This parameter corresponds to the `in` CLI option.

 {style="narrow"}
 Type